NuGet/NuGetDocs/NuGet.Docs/ndocs/Schema/msbuild-targets.md

-# NuGet pack and restore as MSBuild targets
+﻿# NuGet pack and restore as MSBuild targets

 *NuGet 4.0+*

 NuGet 4.0+ can work directly with the information in a `.csproj` file without requring a separate `packages.config` or `project.json` file.
 All the metadata that was previously stored in those configuration files can be instead stores in the `.csproj` file directly, as described here.

-NuGet is also a first-class MSBuild citizen with with the `pack` and `restore` targets as described below.
+NuGet is also a first-class MSBuild citizen with the `pack` and `restore` targets as described below.
 These targets allow you to work with NuGet as you would with any other MSBuild task or target.

 In this topic: